Great Drives – No 1 To: Byron Bay

 The route that we have selected takes in The Tweed Coast Way (Tourist Drive 38); parts of the Tweed Valley Way (Tourist Drive 40) and the Coolamon Scenic Drive.
 We hope that you enjoy it.

-Follow Gold Coast Highway past the Airport and at 2nd set of lights (1.6Klm past airport) follow the Ballina Directions past South Tweed Heads to Barney’s Point bridge over the Tweed River at Fingal.
+Follow Gold Coast Highway past the Airport and at the 2nd set of lights (1.6Klm past airport) follow the Ballina Directions past South Tweed Heads to Barney’s Point bridge over the Tweed River at Fingal.

 Immediately over the bridge, The Tweed Coast Way (38) starts, take the 1st left (Fingal Rd) and left again into Chinderah Bay Drive for about 2Klm, then left into Wommin Bay Rd through to Marine Parade Cudgen & on to Kingscliff.